United Kingdom

 Is this suitable for you?

 You regularly ride off-road, although you’re not necessarily into full-on mountain biking.
 You enjoy getting into the countryside and getting away from roads and traffic.
-You’re happy with climbing and descending off-road on vehicle width trails.
-The occasional cheeky section of singletrack with some roots or rocks to navigate over and around doesn’t worry you.
+You’re happy with climbing and descending off-road.
+The occasional cheeky section of singletrack with some roots or rocks to navigate doesn’t worry you.
 You’re likely to own your own gravel bike, cyclocross bike or mountain bike.
-You might have tried one of our Grade 2 or 3 mountain bike trips or higher-grade road trips.
+You might have tried one of our mid-level mountain bike or road trips, as well as having off-road experience.

 For more information about the grading of this holiday in particular, please check out the terrain section which will give you some specifics of what to expect on this tour.